MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-auth-ios-sign-up-with-username-password.md

 In this tutorial, you learn how to:

-- Sign up using username and password.
+- Sign up using username, and password.
-- Handle errors
+- Handle errors.

 ## Prerequisites